Rush Limboy, your guiding light, here behind a golden EIB microphone, broadcast excellence three straight hours.

 Don't fight it.

-And here's Trump.
+And here's Trump shining light.

-Shining Light, and he wasn't finished.
+And he wasn't finished.

 You know, Pelosi's out there ranting and raving about impeachment.

-And I'll guarantee you that over half of that is just fundraising, because they've got some deranged lunatics out there that are still willing to send the Democrats money.
+And I'll guarantee you that over half of that is just fundraising because they've got some deranged lunatics out there that are still willing to send the Democrats money.

-But I also don't doubt that they'll do it if they think they can.
+So that's largely what her, but I also don't doubt that they'll do it if they think they can.

 I think they're keeping files, if you will, of what they think might be potential impeachable offenses.